MRC (company)

-MRC II Distribution Company L.P., doing business as MRC (formerly Media Rights Capital), is an American film and television studio.
-Founded by Mordecai (Modi) Wiczyk and Asif Satchu, the company funds and produces film and television programming.
+MRC II Distribution Company, L.P., doing business as MRC (formerly Media Rights Capital), is an American film and television production company founded by Mordecai (Modi) Wiczyk and Asif Satchu in 2006.
+Based in West Hollywood, California, the company funds and produces film and television programming.

-The company's divisions include MRC Film, MRC Non-Fiction, and MRC Television.
+The company's divisions include MRC Film and MRC Television.
 In 2018, the company merged with Todd Boehly's media assets under Valence Media, with the company as a whole taking on the MRC name in 2020; this included Dick Clark Productions (briefly known as MRC Live & Alternative), audience data firm Luminate (the former Nielsen SoundScan), and the entertainment industry publications Billboard and The Hollywood Reporter.
 Boehly (through Eldridge Industries) re-acquired most of these assets in August 2022.

-The company's most notable productions have included the Netflix series House of Cards and Ozark, and the films Baby Driver, Knives Out, and Ted.
+Productions by the company have included the Netflix series House of Cards and Ozark, and the films Babel, Brüno, Ted, 22 Jump Street, Furious 7, the Hotel Transylvania sequels, Baby Driver, and Knives Out.

 History

 Early history

+MRC was founded by Modi Wiczyk and Asif Satchu in 2006, and its early investors included Guggenheim Partners, AT&T, WPP Group, Goldman Sachs and ABRY Partners.
+The company was established as a financer-producer, packaging film projects for sale to film studios, and holding ownership stakes in the production.

-MRC's investors include Guggenheim Partners, AT&T, WPP Group, Goldman Sachs and ABRY Partners.
-On September 4, 2007, it funded top directors, namely Robert Rodriguez, Ricky Gervais, Walter Salles, Ryan Murphy, Richard Kelly, Bennett Miller and Todd Field, which both spent $250 million in film funding.
-On December 5, 2007, it inked a pact with Warner Bros.
-Pictures, in which MRC allowed WB to distribute three of the eight pictures over a $250 million feature production funding.
+In 2007, it funded filmmakers such as Robert Rodriguez, Ricky Gervais, Walter Salles, Ryan Murphy, Richard Kelly, Bennett Miller and Todd Field.
+The same year, it entered into an agreement with Warner Bros.
+Pictures to allow Warner to distribute three of the eight pictures over a $250 million feature production funding.
+MRC launched a television division of the studio in early 2008.

-Keith Samples had briefly joined the television division of the studio, which was announced in early 2008.
-On June 24, 2008, Dawn Parouse, who produced Prison Break, had joined the television division of the studio.
-On October 22, 2008, Keith Samples had been resigned as president of the Media Rights Capital television division.

-In 2008, The CW leased its Sunday-night schedule to MRC beginning in the 2008-09 television season.
+In 2008, The CW leased its Sunday-night schedule to MRC beginning in the 2008–09 television season.
 MRC scheduled the reality show In Harm's Way and the dramas Valentine and Easy Money.
 In November 2008, after all four shows drew poor viewership, The CW announced that it would withdraw from the agreement.
 The network returned the Sunday timeslots to its affiliates in the 2009–10 season.

+In March 2010, it was reported that MRC had made an offer to acquire Focus Features from Universal Pictures, but that the deal had fallen through.
+In April of that year, MRC sold the upcoming Seth MacFarlane film Ted to Universal.
+Later in December, MRC would reach a distribution agreement with Universal, under which it would provide distribution and marketing services for up to 20 MRC films over the next five years.
+The agreement would give the option for Universal to invest in the films, but was not a first-look deal, and also gave MRC the option to pre-sell distribution rights in specific territories.

-After acquiring rights to produce a U.S. remake of the BBC miniseries House of Cards, MRC would sell the series to the streaming service Netflix in 2011, where it ran for six seasons as one of its first original series.
+After acquiring rights to produce a U.S. remake of the BBC miniseries House of Cards, MRC would sell the series to the streaming service Netflix in 2011.